syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ### Delete image

-To remove an image from the Rich Text Editor content, select the image and click "Remove" tool from quick toolbar.
+To remove an image from the Rich Text Editor content, select the image and click the "Remove" tool from the quick toolbar.
 It will delete the image from the Rich Text Editor content.

-After selecting the image from the local machine, the URL for the image will be generated, from there also you can remove the image from the service location by clicking the cross icon as in the following image.
+After selecting the image from the local machine, the URL for the image will be generated.
+From there also, remove the image from the service location by clicking the cross icon as in the following image.

 ![Removing Image in Blazor RichTextEditor Content](./images/blazor-richtexteditor-remove-image.png)

 ### Dimension

-Set's the default width and height of the image when it is inserted in the Rich Text Editor using [RichTextEditorImageSettings.Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Width) and [RichTextEditorImageSettings.Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Height) property.
+Sets the default width and height of the image when it is inserted in the Rich Text Editor using the [RichTextEditorImageSettings.Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Width) and [RichTextEditorImageSettings.Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Height) property.

-Through the **QuickToolbar** also you can change the width and height using **Change Size** option.
-After clicking the option, the image size will open as below.
-In that specify the width and height of the image in pixel.
+Through the **QuickToolbar**, also change the width and height using the **Change Size** option.
+After clicking the option, the image size will open as follows.
+In that, specify the width and height of the image in pixels.

 ![Changing Image Dimension in Blazor RichTextEditor](./images/blazor-richtexteditor-image-size.png)

 ### Caption and alt text

-Image caption and alternative text can be specified for the inserted image in the Rich Text Editor using the [RichTextEditorQuickToolbarSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorQuickToolbarSettings.html) options such as Image Caption and Alternative Text.
+The Image caption and alternative text can be specified for the inserted image in the Rich Text Editor using the [RichTextEditorQuickToolbarSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorQuickToolbarSettings.html) options such as Image Caption and Alternative Text.

-Through the **Alternative Text** option, set the alternative text for the image, when the image is not uploaded successfully into the Rich Text Editor.
+Through the **Alternative Text** Text option, set the alternative text for the image when the image is not uploaded successfully into the Rich Text Editor.

 By clicking the **Image Caption**, the image will get wrapped in an image element with a caption.
-Then, you can type caption content inside the Rich Text Editor.
+Then, type the caption content inside the Rich Text Editor.

 ### Display position

-Sets the default display for an image when it is inserted in the Rich Text Editor using [RichTextEditorImageSettings.Display](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Display) property.
+Sets the default display for an image when it is inserted in the Rich Text Editor using the [RichTextEditorImageSettings.Display](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Display)  property.

 > It has two possible options: `Inline` and `Break`.